jdubpark/EluvioSample/README.md

 ## Workings
 1. Uses `redis`, which will return cached data instead of re-fetching data for the same ID.
 Each key is expired after 60s to ensure data accuracy.
 2. Uses `EventEmitter` to maximize concurrency (max 5 for the given API).
 So there are always 5 outgoing API requests, each a unique ID (ones not cached in `redis`).

+## Structure
+"Concurrency pool" manages current outgoing API calls and is capped at size of 5.
+Once an API call is complete, it emits an event that removes the API's requested ID from the pool.
+If there are more IDs left to fetch (ie. requestIDs queue is not empty), the requestID queue is shifted and the first request ID is added to the concurrency pool.

+By using a set for the concurrency pool, we ignore duplicate request IDs & we also perform additional validations to skip duplicate request IDs.

+When our API route (`/get`) is called, a new request router is opened & all requested IDs are added to the queue, and the concurrency pool begins.